Skip to main content Skip to main content

 Past Exhibitions

-Enjoy a Virtual Tour of this major Decade of Centenaries exhibition by Donegal County Museum, Culture Division, Donegal County Council which focuses on the years 1919-1925 in County Donegal.
-The exhibition topics range from the War of Independence, the Civil War to Partition, the work of the Boundary Commission and the Border, all of which had a significant impact on life in County Donegal and the North West.
-You can also view the exhibition booklet to discover more about Donegal history.
+Enjoy a virtual tour of this Decade of Centenaries exhibition by Donegal County Museum, which focuses on the years 1919-1925 in County Donegal.
+The exhibition explores the events of the War of Independence, the Civil War and Partition, all of which had a significant impact on life in County Donegal and the North West.

 This Virtual Tour was funded by the Department of Tourism, Culture, Arts, Gaeltacht, Sports and Media under the Community Strand of the 2021 Decade of Centenaries programme as part of the Decade of Centenaries Initiative 2012-2023.